MysteriousGuardian/Blackridge-CTF/chapters/smb.md

 # Story Chapter 4: The Finale
-The pentester has gone through all of Blackridge's security measures and has reached into Anna's private SMB share.
-Anna is still getting interrogated by her supervisor, and might have some incriminating evidence in her share.
-Find that crucial evidence to stop her for good.

-If you find other weaknesses that Anna has left out such as insecure planning or information about Blackridge, report it.
-This will make our case strong.
+You've made it to the last stop: Anna's private share.

+Her supervisor's got her in a room right now asking questions, and from what's on this share, it's looking worse for her by the minute.
+Somewhere in here is the evidence that actually pins this down — proof of what she's been hiding, not just careless mistakes.

+Dig through what's here.
+If you find other stuff she's let slip — bad planning, exposed company info, anything that shouldn't be sitting out in the open — grab that too.
+It all goes toward building the case against her.

+Find the evidence.
+Make it stick.

 # Construction of Anna's SMB